AhmedUzair/Samples/ShoppingCart/README.md

 1. List, add or update Products.
 2. Add products to shopping cart.
-3. List Items in Catd
+3. List Items in Cart
 3. Proceed to checkout.